natcap/natural-capital-footprint-impact/README.md

 The provided footprint areas were derived by manually estimating the footprint area of real assets from  satellite imagery.
 We took the median of a small sample from each category.
 You may modify or replace this table if you wish to use different data, but they must be in CSV format, and include the required `category` and `area` fields.

 ### ecosystem service data

+Ecosystem service data are provided as geospatial raster layers (such as TIFFs), where each pixel has a value representing the quantity of service provided at that pixel.

+Five raster datasets are provided for use with this script.
+Four ecosystem service rasters - sediment retention, nitrogen retention, coastal risk reduction, nature access - and one biodiversity raster - Key Biodiversity Areas (KBAs).
+In order to use this script, you must either download one or more of these layers, or provide your own.
+Following is a description of each provided layer, along with links for downloading them.

+- `coastal_risk_reduction_service`: Relative value of coastal and marine habitats for reducing the risk of erosion and inundation from storms for people who live near the coast.
+Risk reduction is calculated using the InVEST Coastal Vulnerability model.
+Modeling by Chaplin-Kramer and Sharp (2023).
+Population is from Landscan 2019.
+Values are unitless, representing a relative index of risk reduction times the number of people who benefit.
+[Download link for coastal risk](https://drive.google.com/file/d/1zhM8vvQiFW8xtkpH7tnIFtZt-0yydsZ0/view?usp=drive_link).
+- `nitrogen_retention_service`: Nitrogen that is retained by the landscape, keeping it out of streams, times the number of people who live downstream who may benefit from cleaner water.
+Nitrogen retention is calculated using the InVEST Nutrient Delivery Ratio (NDR) model.
+Modeling by Chaplin-Kramer and Sharp (2023).
+Population is from Landscan 2019.
+Values are unitless, representing kilograms of nitrogen retained times number of people who benefit.
+[Download link for nitrogen retention](https://drive.google.com/file/d/1YWqL5--7i77gjdXZO22p5lHKK5BSTXGY/view?usp=drive_link).
+- `sediment_retention_service`: Sediment that is retained by the landscape, keeping it out of streams, times the number of people who live downstream who may benefit from cleaner water.
+Sediment retention is calculated using the InVEST Sediment Delivery Ratio (SDR) model.
+Modeling by Chaplin-Kramer and Sharp (2023).
+Population is from Landscan 2019.
+Values are unitless, representing tons of sediment retained times number of people who benefit.
+[Download link for sediment retention](https://drive.google.com/file/d/1muGnbHeOVpA0osaUoPdrA02m1b5Ugn5u/view?usp=drive_link).
+- `nature_access`: The number of people within 1 hour travel distance of every pixel.
+Modeling by Chaplin-Kramer and Sharp (2023).
+Population is from Landscan 2019.
+[Download link for nature access](https://drive.google.com/file/d/179tYugUOHy_fNWaTN1BGUMERF231TAxr/view?usp=drive_link).
+- `kba_within_1km`: Binary value indicating whether each pixel is within 1 kilometer of a Key Biodiversity Area (KBA) or not (1 = yes, 0 = no).
+Adapted from data created for Damania et al. (2023).
+KBAs are from BirdLife International (2019).
+[Download link for KBAs](https://drive.google.com/file/d/1oWv-QGWV2wkzma5p6dvUVsOInmcOUQ4K/view?usp=drive_link).

 Services are defined in a CSV (comma-separated value) table, where each row represents an ecosystem service.
 Columns are:
 - `es_id`: A unique identifier for the ecosystem service.
 This identifier is used to label the output statistics.
 The `es_id`s for the provided data are: `coastal_risk_reduction_service`, `nitrogen_retention_service`, `sediment_retention_service`, `nature_access`, `endemic_biodiversity`, `redlist_species`, `species_richness`, `kba_within_1km`.